 - You will need to use a computer with camera and microphone capabilities.
+You will also need a strong internet connection for uploading the video.
 You will have the ability to test your technology before starting the video essay and submit a practice video essay.

 - You can test your technology and run the practice simulation as many times as you wish to be comfortable with the format and technology.
 You will be able to review your practice video essay(s) and your recording(s) will not be saved beyond the testing phase and will never be reviewed.

 - You can also practice responding to impromptu questions offline with a friend or colleague before completing the video essay portion of your application.